gazawayj/gis-webview/README.md

 # GIS WebView

-A modern, high-performance web application for interactive geospatial visualization and experimentation.
+A modern web application for interactive geospatial visualization and experimentation.

 **Live at:** https://gazawayj.github.io/gis-webview/
 (Taken local to redo one of the backends.
 Still visible, just not functional for a few days.)